v8/v8.dev/src/blog/hash-flooding.md

 ## Hash flooding attack

 Hash tables are one of the most important data structures in computer science.
 They are widely used in V8, for example to store an object’s properties.
-On average, inserting a new entry is very efficient at [O(1)](https://en.wikipedia.org/wiki/Big_O_notation).
-However, hash collisions could lead to a worst case of O(n).
-That means that inserting n entries can take up to O(n²).
+On average, inserting a new entry is very efficient at [𝒪(1)](https://en.wikipedia.org/wiki/Big_O_notation).
+However, hash collisions could lead to a worst case of 𝒪(n).
+That means that inserting n entries can take up to 𝒪(n²).

 In Node.js, [HTTP headers](https://nodejs.org/api/http.html#http_response_getheaders) are represented as JavaScript objects.
 Pairs of header name and values are stored as object properties.
 With cleverly prepared HTTP requests, an attacker could perform a denial-of-service attack.
 A Node.js process would become unresponsive, being busy with worst-case hash table insertions.